 The probability of selling your service to a new prospect is 5-20%.
 The probability of selling to an existing customer is 60-70%.
 These numbers alone should show you how valuable your clients.
 These numbers mean you could sell new customers on a basic service and later easily upgrade them with premium options.
 For instance, give them options of more monthly, quarterly, or annual services, such as light fixtures, baseboards, windows, or a deep cleaning.

 Customers also said that competent service technicians accounted for 78% of their happy customer experience.
 This clearly shows the importance of training your workers in customer service techniques.
 It’s not always just about the cleaning – how your workers treat your customers is extremely important to them.

 Providing great customer service can lead to increased customer retention and getting them to spend more.
 This will increase revenue, reduce operating costs, and could even increase motivation with your workers.
 Survey your clients on a regular basis and take action on what you learn.
 Keep them in the loop so they know the time they spent on taking the survey wasn’t wasted.

-Surveys are so important, you receive three (3) in the Business-in-a-Box with default issues you can customize!
+Surveys are so important, you receive three (3) in the Business-in-a-Box to start a house cleaning business – with default issues on the surveys you can customize!